vatsal095/vatsal095/README.md

-### Hi there 👋 I'm vatsal salkiya, a Full Stack Blockchain Developer.
+### Hi there 👋 I'm vatsal salkiya, a Blockchain Developer.
 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 <!-- display the social media buttons in your README -->